 Deepavali—“the Festival of Lights”—is one of the most significant, joyous, and popular festivals of India.
 In Sanskrit, deepa means “lamp” and avali is “row.”
 Thus, the name Deepavali refers to the rows of small clay lamps, known in Hindi as diyas, that are lit in homes, temples, and streets during this festival.

-Deepavali is also the generic name used to designate four consecutive celebrations spanning four days, usually during the Indian calendar months of Ashvin and Kartik, which correspond to October and November in the Gregorian calendar.
+Deepavali comprises four consecutive celebrations spanning four days, usually during the Indian calendar months of Ashvin and Kartik, which correspond to October and November in the Gregorian calendar.
 During this time, India is lush after the monsoon rains, flowering with mogra (jasmine), genda (marigold), and rajnigandha, (tuberose), evoking sweetness with their beauty and fragrance.
 The gentle air feels cool and crisp.
 As this beautiful weather sets in, people are enthusiastically gearing up to celebrate Deepavali.
-This year, 2022, Deepavali takes place from Friday, October 21, to Monday, October 24, and concludes with Padva or “New Year” on Tuesday, October 25 (and in India, Wednesday, October 26).
+This year, 2023, Deepavali takes place from Thursday, November 9, to Sunday, November 12, and concludes with Padva or “New Year” on Monday, November 13 (and in India, Tuesday, November 14).

 The overarching theme of Deepavali is the triumph of light over darkness, of knowledge over ignorance, of goodness over evil.
 According to the lunar calendar, the festival begins with Govatsa Dvadashi on the twelfth day of the Krishna Paksha, the dark fortnight of the waning moon.
 It is followed on the thirteenth day with Dhanteras and with Narak Chaturdashi on the fourteenth day.
 The festival culminates on the fifteenth day with the new moon, or amavasya, which is itself the day of Deepavali.
 In many parts of India and all over the world in the Indian diaspora, on the day after Deepavali, people celebrate the beginning of the new year, a day which is also called Bali Pratipada.